botstar/chative-react-native-widget/README.md

 yarn add chative-react-native-sdk
 ```

+This library depends on [react-native-webview](https://www.npmjs.com/package/react-native-webview) and [async-storage](https://github.com/react-native-async-storage/async-storage).
+Please follow the instructions provided in the docs.

 ## Usage

 Here's a basic example of how to use the ChativeWidget in your React Native application: